By: Vincent C. Smith, MD, MPH, FAAP & Renee Turchi, MD, MPH, FAAP

 What are FASDs?

-The term fetal alcohol spectrum disorders, or FASDs, describes a broad group of conditions that an individual can have as a result of their birth mother drinking alcohol during pregnancy.
-Signs and symptoms of the various FASDs range from mild to severe and include a combination of physical, emotional, behavioral, and learning problems that reflect alcohol’s effect on the developing brain and other organs of the body.
-Each person with an FASD is affected slightly differently.
+The term fetal alcohol spectrum disorders, or FASDs, describes a broad group of conditions that an individual can have as a result of prenatal alcohol exposure.
+Alcohol alters the development of the brain and many other body organs of the developing fetus.
+People with FASDs show a combination of physical, emotional, behavioral, and learning issues that range from mild to severe.
+Each person with an FASD has their own unique combination of signs and symptoms.

 How common are FASDs?

 The exact number of children who have an FASD is difficult to determine.
-However, based on studies of the Centers for Disease Control and Prevention and others, it is estimated that in the United States, somewhere between 800 and 8,000 babies could be born each year with full FAS.
-Further, researchers believe that there are at least 3 times as many cases of FASDs beyond those with full FAS.
 Some experts estimate that approximately 40,000 babies may be born with an FASD in the United States each year.
-Much more work is needed in the area of diagnosis and estimating prevalence of FASDS to have more accurate numbers.
+Based on studies of the Centers for Disease Control and Prevention (CDC) and others, it is estimated that in the United States, somewhere between 800 and 8,000 babies could be born each year with FAS.

 Can a father's use of alcohol lead to FASDs?